 Guess which candidate Dr. Schwartz recommended?

-When selecting management and forming a leadership team, you want to include more than just department heads.
+When selecting upper management and forming a leadership team, you want to include more than just department heads.
 After all, if you only select a few individuals with impressive titles, you may be leaving out some of your best thinkers!
-Instead, look for leaders that share your organization’s vision, mission, and values.
+Instead, look for leaders who share your organization’s vision, mission, and values.
 These employees have the right mindset to drive your vision forward and make it a reality.

-In addition to a winning mindset, look for leaders that drive innovation and are a strong culture fit.
+In addition to a winning mindset, look for leaders who drive innovation and are a strong culture fit.
 Being innovative, like candidate three in Dr. Schwartz’s story, and having the people skills to express and implement new ideas are strong indicators of a potential leader.